aidanwith/Currency-Converter/README.md

  Users should be able to:

  - Choose from 160 available currencies
- - Enter a number at the top `input` and receive a result at the bottom input
+ - Enter a number at the top `Enter Amount` and receive a result at the bottom input
  - See the result calculated in real-time as input is entered
- - Swap top and bottom currencies using `switch` button
+ - Swap top and bottom currencies using `switch` icon

  ### Demo